JohnBenJB/TecHive/README.md

 Development

-- Built using HTML, CSS, and JavaScript (if applicable)
+- Built using HTML, CSS, and JavaScript
 - Tested on various browsers and devices

 Contributing

-- If you'd like to contribute to the development or design of this website, please contact us at [insert contact email].
+- If you'd like to contribute to the development or design of this website, please contact us at [jchisomb@gmail.com].